CruzHacks/cruzhacks-organizer-challenges/backend-challenge.md

   * Include a Readme with your API endpoints
 * Email a link of your repo to [contact@cruzhacks.com](mailto:contact@cruzhacks.com) with the subject line `CruzHacks Challenge - Last, First`
   * Attach a .txt file with your [Web API key](https://console.firebase.google.com/u/0/project/_/settings/general?pli=1).
-  * If you wrote unit tests, attach the JSON service account key you generated in the Google Cloud Console.
+  * If you wrote unit tests in online mode, attach the JSON service account key you generated in the Google Cloud Console.
   * If you are also attempting the frontend challenge, please attach a link to that second repository in the same email.

 Best of luck and we'll get back to you all a few weeks after the deadline!